mozsearch/mozsearch/docs/analysis.md

     - `width`
   - `sizeBytes`: Only present in non-bit-fields.
 The size of the fieldin bytes.
 - `overrides`: For methods, an array of method signatures that are overridden.
-  - `pretty`: The pretty name/identifier for the referenced method.
   - `sym`: The searchfox symbol for the referenced method.
 - `props`: For methods, an array of strings whose presence indicates a semantic attribute.
 These are the same as the props under a class-like symbol's